UF-CISE-Surflab/SurfLab.github.io-ExampleWasmFileConverter/readme.md

 ## Modifying the Web Application

-JavaScript and WebAssembly have severe limitations on what can and cannot be performed due to the high risk of exploits from the internet.
+Due to the high risk of exploits from the internet, JavaScript and WebAssembly have severe limitations on what can and cannot be performed.
 WebAssembly, in fact, can only access files that it is specified as having access to at compile time.
 Thus, special code and methodology is needed to access the file system of the computer.
-This is handled already by having JavaScript read the file in from the computer, take the contents of the file as a string and set it to the WebAssembly application, get back the new date from the WebAssembly application as a string, and (using freely available 3rd-party code) write it to the computer as a file placed into downloads.
-While this may seem as a hamper, the main change to the C++ code is requiring it to use strings and stringstreams (as in the example) rather than file streams.
+This is handled already in the application by having JavaScript read the file in from the computer, take the contents of the file as a string and set it to the WebAssembly application, get back the new date from the WebAssembly application as a string, and (using freely available 3rd-party code) write it to the computer as a file placed into downloads.
+While this may seem as a hamper to what can be done in the C++ code, the main change to the C++ code is requiring it to use strings and stringstreams (as in the example) rather than file streams.
 This replacement can be easily acheieved.
-The only odd consequence of doing things this is way is when running the Web side, an empty string is (at least once) treated as having 1 character in it when using `getline`.
-This however, is easily gotten through, as demonstrated in the sample code.
+The only odd consequence I have encountered of doing things this is way is when running the Web side, an empty string is (at least once) treated as having 1 character in it when using `getline`.
+This however, is easily gotten through by changing the necessary check, as demonstrated in the sample code.

 The example code provided in src/bindings.cpp and src/converter.cpp provide a template that can be modified for implementation.
 The main setup for any function that you add to the class that you wish to expose is:
 `.function("exposedName", &refToFunc)`

 Note that some special work has to be done for more advanced structures, such as vectors.
-For those, see https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html, which also has information on concepts such as pointers and overloading and how th bindings must be changed for these.
+For those, see [this documentation](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html), which also has information on concepts such as pointers and overloading and how th bindings must be changed for these.

 There is documentation in the files for all functions used.
 The ones that are currently exposed are all currently used by the WebApplication, and have the following uses:
 * `Converter::Converter()`: The constructor.
 It is needed to construct the Converter object.